BoldGrid/post-and-page-builder/readme.txt

 7. Adding Icons.

 == Changelog ==

+= 1.23.0 =
+* New Feature: Added support for PPB Premium's new "Tabbed Content Block".
+* New Feature: Highlight effect added to floating menu when a control is added to the menu.
+* Bug Fix: Blog posts look full width in editor even when set to fixed [#518](https://github.com/BoldGrid/post-and-page-builder/issues/518)

 = 1.22.2 =
 * Bug Fix: Hover Boxes do not work with Column Shapes [#495](https://github.com/BoldGrid/post-and-page-builder/issues/495)